-The performance obligation of vessel management income includes technical management service, crew management service and commercial management service which are all highly interrelated.
-Vessel management income is recognised as a performance obligation satisfied over time in the period in which the services are rendered at an agreed fixed price.
+The performance obligation of shipyard and vessel management services income include in-house fabrication and engineering services such as ship building, fabrication works and ship repairs, as well as consultancy and vessel project management which are all highly interrelated.
+Shipyard and vessel management services income are recognised as performance obligation satisfied over time in the period in which the services are rendered at an agreed fixed price.